meidikawardana/instagram_list_http/README.md

 # instagram_list

-This app displays several Instagram post cards.
-The purpose is to practice refactoring classes and using models
+This app displays several posts using data originated from firebase database API.
+We use flutter to get the data by http request

 ## Getting Started